ndn-apps/Shopify-Tutorial/README.md

 If you are wandering how to get the trusted source, let’s refer to <a href="https://ndnapps.com/blog/">our Shopify blog</a>.
 In our blog, there are many of posts about Shopify tutorial which help you much in manage, design, and develop your Shopify store efficiently.

-Read Shopify Tutorial at: https://ndnapps.com/shopify-tutorial/
+Read Shopify Tutorial at: <a href="https://ndnapps.com/shopify-tutorial/">Shopify Tutorial from NDNAPPS</a>

 Read more: https://ndnapps.com/shopify-tips-tricks/ / https://ndnapps.com/services/